Updated February 16, 2021

 Mount Moriah Baptist Church, built in 1911, still serves the community as an active place of worship.

-When you think of the Proctor & Gamble Company, think of Port Orange.
+When you think of the Procter & Gamble Company, think of Port Orange.

-Mr. Gamble was the son of the founder of Proctor & Gamble and was credited with developing the formula for the famous Ivory Soap.
+Mr. Gamble was the son of the founder of Procter & Gamble and was credited with developing the formula for the famous Ivory Soap.

 The Gamble cottage is a classic example of southern country architecture and uses many details typical of Florida cracker houses.